-6. Effective dates
+7. Effective dates

-- 6.1 Except for the amendments to the Fourth Schedule to the Act, all amendments to the Act dealt with in this note are effective from 01 March 2002. - 6.2 The amendments to the Fourth Schedule to the Act require employees' tax to be withheld from 01 August 2002. - 6.3 The amounts deemed to have been actually expended by the recipient of an allowance or advance to defray meals and/or incidental costs are effective from the date(s) stipulated in the Gazette.
+- 7.1 The amendments to section 8(1)(a) and (c) of the Act which relate to the inclusion of allowances and advances into the employee's taxable income and remuneration for the purposes of employees' tax are effective from 1 March 2002. - 7.2 The amendment to paragraph (bA)(ii) of the definition of "remuneration" as defined in the Fourth Schedule to the Act is effective from 1 February 2006. - 7.3 The amounts deemed to have been actually expended by the recipient of an allowance or advance to defray meals and/or incidental costs are effective from the date(s) stipulated in the Gazette.